NFL Honors

 The NFL Honors is an annual awards presentation in the National Football League (NFL).
 From 2012 to 2021, it was held on the day before the Super Bowl.
-Since 2022, the ceremony is held on the Thursday before the Super Bowl, in the game's host city.
+Since 2022, the ceremony has been held on the Thursday before the Super Bowl in the game's host city.
 The presentation was pre-recorded for same-day broadcast from 2012 to 2020.